Robert B. Johnston: Early life and education

-Robert B. Johnston was born in Edinburgh, Scotland on October 6, 1937.
-He immigrated to the United States in 1955 and graduated from San Diego State College with a Bachelor of Arts in English in 1961, where he was also a member of the Pi Kappa Alpha fraternity.
-In He received a Master of Business Administration from the United States International University in 1975.
+Robert Ballantyne Johnston was born in Edinburgh, Scotland on October 6, 1937.
+He immigrated to the United States in 1955 and graduated from San Diego State College with a Bachelor of Arts in English in 1961.
+He received a Master of Business Administration from the United States International University in 1975.
+He was also a member of the Pi Kappa Alpha fraternity.

 Military career

+Early career

 Johnston was commissioned a second lieutenant in the United States Marine Corps in December 1961.
 His first tour of duty was with the 1st Marine Brigade in Hawaii as a Rifle Platoon Commander, Company Executive Officer and Assistant Regimental S-3, respectively.
 In May 1965, he deployed with the Brigade to Vietnam, where he served as Assistant Regimental S-3.
 He served a second tour in Vietnam from 1967 to 1968, as a Rifle Company Commander in the 3rd Battalion, 9th Marines and as Assistant G-2, 3rd Marine Division.
 He was promoted to first lieutenant in June 1963 and captain in September 1965.

 Between his Vietnam tours, Johnston served as Commanding Officer, Guard Company, \ Headquarters Marine Corps, Washington, D.C., from July 1965 to October 1966.
-Transferring to Marine Corps Base Quantico, he completed the Amphibious Warfare School in July 1968, and was subsequently assigned to the Marine Corps Recruit Depot, San Diego, California, in August, where he served as Assistant G-3, Staff Secretary and Executive Officer of 2nd Recruit Training Battalion until August 1972.
+Transferring to Marine Corps Base Quantico, he completed the Amphibious Warfare School in July 1968, and was subsequently assigned to Marine Corps Recruit Depot, San Diego, California, in August, where he served as Assistant G-3, Staff Secretary and Executive Officer of 2nd Recruit Training Battalion until August 1972.
 He was promoted to major in October 1971.

 Following an assignment to the Joint U.S. Military Advisory Group in Korea from 1972 to 1973, Johnston completed graduate school in San Diego in March 1975.
 He returned to Headquarters Marine Corps for a three-year tour serving in the Manpower Plans and Policy Division as Manpower Systems Analyst, then as Head, Enlisted Plans Section.
 While at Headquarters, he was promoted to lieutenant colonel in March 1978.

 From August 1978 to June 1979, Johnston was a student at the National War College, Washington, D.C., then assumed duties as the Aide-de-Camp to the Commandant of the Marine Corps (June 1979 to May 1981).

+Johnston then assumed command of 2nd Battalion, 8th Marines at Camp Lejeune, North Carolina from July 1981 to February 1983, and commanded the 8th Marine Regiment from 8 February 1983 to 22 May 1984.
+He was promoted to colonel in May 1983 while at Camp Lejeune.
+Johnston relinquished command of 8th Marines to Col. John P. Brickley.